sleistikow/simplified_embeddings/README.md

 ![illustration](https://github.com/user-attachments/assets/98427213-efc4-4341-9220-fd5f68c00250)

+The code is licensed under the MIT license.
+Copyright (c) 2025 Simon Leistikow

 ## Overview

 We present a method to enhance the comparability of time-evolving ensemble data when visualized in 2D embeddings.
 The repository includes preprocessing scripts, a demonstration application, and required dependencies to reproduce our results.